“Gee, I wish this tent was harder to pitch!” – no one, ever.

-Pop-up tents, for example, are very easy to pitch as they just pop out and need to be staked down.
-But some people find the difficulty of fitting pop-up tents back into their carry bag makes them overall more difficult than instant tents.
+Pop-up tents, for example, are very easy to pitch as they just pop up and need to be staked down.
+But some people find the difficulty of fitting pop-up tents back into their carry bag makes them overall more difficult than instant camping tents.

 Are these tents easy to carry?

-The easiest tent to carry is the TETON Sports Vista, which is light enough that you can take it backpacking.
+The easiest tent to carry is the TETON Sports Vista instant tent, which is light enough that you can take it backpacking.